jpatrickpark/yalehackhealth2018/README.md

 │   └── ...
 ```

+These images have been published by Butterfly Network Inc. for the Yale Hackathon 2018.
+They may be used for non-commercial research purposes, but they may not be re-published without the express permission of Butterfly Network Inc.

 ### Reference and starting point

 We provide a code that can be used as a reference, or as a starting point for the challenges.